qureai/qureai.github.io/_posts/2017-09-08-building-visualisations.md

     <small>Demo of perturbation using Integrated Gradients for chest X-ray</small>
 </p>

+As you can observe, the sensitivity map is random and dispersed across the entire image in the begining when samples are closer to baseline image.
+As the image becomes closer to the original image, the sensitivity maps become more localised indicating the strong attribution of CP angle and fluid-filled areas to final prediction.

 Here's how heatmap generated through IntegratedGradients based perturbation would look like
 <p align="center">
     <img  src="/assets/images/visualisation/ig_heatmap.jpg">